MinBZK/ai-validation/docs/projects/amt/reporting-standard/latest_new.md

 ## Schema

-JSON schemas of the system card, model card and assessment card can be found on [Github](https://github.com/MinBZK/ai-validation/tree/main/docs/projects/amt/reporting-standard/schemas).
+JSON schemas of the system card, model card and task card can be found on [Github](https://github.com/MinBZK/ai-validation/tree/main/docs/projects/amt/reporting-standard/schemas).

 ## Changelog